WP Optimal State Plugin Banner

 Your update process depends on whether you are using the FREE or PRO version.
 Please read the correct section for your plugin.

-✔ UPDATING THE FREE VERSION
+✔ UPDATING THE PREVIEW VERSION

-⭐ UPDATING THE PRO VERSION
+⭐ UPDATING THE PRO OR FREE VERSION

 💡 Option 1: Via the Dashboard